-This document sets out the Pillar 3 market disclosures for Threadneedle Asset Management Holdings Sàrl (the "Group") excluding Threadneedle Pensions Limited ("TPEN").
+This document sets out the Pillar 3 disclosures for Threadneedle Asset Management Holdings Sàrl (the "Group") excluding Threadneedle Pensions Limited ("TPEN") which has its own capital requirements under Solvency II.

-The Group is regulated by the Financial Conduct Authority ("FCA").
-It is subject to rules set out in the FCA's General Prudential Sourcebook ("GENPRU") and Prudential Sourcebook for Banks, Building Societies and Investment Firms ("BIPRU").
+The Group is subject to rules set out in the FCA's General Prudential Sourcebook ("GENPRU") and Prudential Sourcebook for Banks, Building Societies and Investment Firms ("BIPRU").
 This disclosure is prepared in accordance with the Capital Requirements Directive III ("CRD III"), which is the common framework for implementing Basel II in the European Union.